The visual language of Bitcoin

 On November 1, 2010, a user named bitboy proposed a new icon and set of promotional graphics on the Bitcointalk forum (archive.org, bitcointalk.org).
-This iteration embraced a simple, flat style with the hex color #F7931A and a 14-degree rotation of the B. This interpretation of the bitcoin logo is still ubiquitous today.
+This iteration added a flat style, the hex color #F7931A, and a 14-degree rotation of the B. This interpretation of the bitcoin logo is still ubiquitous today.

 The Unicode symbol #